 Sponsorship programs (grants between $500 and $5,000): Open to communities closest to our assets, the Community Sponsorship Program provides support for events, activities and/or programs that make a genuine ‘quality of life’ contribution to the community.

-Partnership funds: The Partnership Funds (Tarong power stations, Meandu Mine and Stanwell Power Station) provide dedicated financial support to projects that are long-term, have a broad scope, and involve multiple parties or service multiple community needs.
-The funds focus on building community economic capacity, preparedness and resilience in these communities.
+Community Partnership Funds: The Tarong Community Partnership Fund and Stanwell Community Partnership Fund provide dedicated financial support to projects that are long-term, have a broad scope, and involve multiple parties or service multiple community needs.
+These funds focus on initiatives that improve the liveability of our host communities.

 South Burnett Resilience Fund: The South Burnett Resilience Fund focuses on helping South Burnett community leaders to put long-term post-coal economic plans in place.
 Access to this fund is not currently available outside of the South Burnett region.
 Funding is the outcome of consultation with a cross section of identified local opinion leaders and aims to support projects that deliver long-term resilience and identified community needs.